JeongHyunJin/AISFM3.0/README.md

 <br/>

-Before the training and generating, our datasets are normalized from -1 to 1.
+Before the training and generation, our datasets are normalized from -1 to 1.

 <br/>